How Do I Test Whether I Am Pregnant or Not?

 Am I Pregnant? — The Home Pregnancy Test

-All store-bought pregnancy tests are urine based tests and can be taken at home.
-In order to test whether you are pregnant or not, the test stick is held into the stream of urine or dipped into a urine-filled cup.
-The test result will appear within minutes.
+All store-bought pregnancy tests are urine-based tests and can be taken at home.
+The test stick is held into the urine stream or dipped into a urine-filled cup to test whether you are pregnant.
+The test result will appear in the display window.

-Even though individual brands may have slight variations, all tests work by detecting the pregnancy hormone ß-hCG (colloquially: hCG) in your urine.
+Even though individual brands may have slight variations, all tests work by detecting the pregnancy hormone ß-hCG (aka hCG) in your urine.

 How Do I Read a Pregnancy Test?